 While rare, sometimes a malfunctioning or defective part can cause an ATV accident.
 If any part of your ATV malfunctions, it could create an extremely dangerous situation for you.
 In case this does happen to you, be sure to check into filing a product liability claim, since the manufacturer is probably at fault.

 Sometimes another person (i.e. another ATV driver) will be the cause of your accident.
-If you believe this is the case, you may want to look into pursuing legal action and hire a personal injury attorney.
+If you believe this is the case, you may want to look into pursuing legal action and hire a personal injury attorney with experience in ATV accident cases.

 In any case, you need to make sure you are (at minimum) following the laws that are in place.
 If you don’t know the laws in your area regarding ATVs, you should educate yourself before taking your first ride.
 While ATVs can be extremely dangerous when used incorrectly, plenty of people value the fun over the potential risks.
 As long as you take every safety precaution seriously, you can significantly decrease the risks.
 Where there’s less risk, there’s more fun.